kni-labs/kni-scss/readme.md

 2. Our CSS boilerplates are still living in different places (kni-wp-bp, kni-next, etc)

 I'm proposing that we split out css file into 2 main folders:
-- **/engine**: (Lives in npm modules), houses reset, mixins, functions, utility classes etc
+- **/engine**: (Lives in npm modules) - houses reset, mixins, functions, utility classes etc
-- **/site**: (copied to appropriate location with a postinstall script) css boilerplate housing tokens, primitives, base styling and normalized folder structure
+- **/site**: (copied to appropriate location with a postinstall script) - css boilerplate housing tokens, primitives, base styling and normalized folder structure

 This allows this repo to truly be a single source of truth for all things css, and completely removes css from all boilerplates.
+Devs can dive in and start coding knowing exactly where to edit everything.